rgl/infra-toolbox/README.md

 # Usage

-See the [rgl/ubuntu-vagrant repository](https://github.com/rgl/ubuntu-vagrant) to known how to launch this environment using vagrant.
+See the [rgl/ubuntu-vagrant repository](https://github.com/rgl/ubuntu-vagrant) to known how to launch this Ubuntu 22.04 based environment using vagrant.

 Then follow one of the next sections example to known how to manage a remote machine using this environment tools.